dougeby/IntuneDocs/intune/windows-autopilot-hybrid.md

 3. Select **Microsoft Intune**.
    ![Screenshot of the Azure portal](../media/auto-enroll-intune.png)
 4. Configure **MDM User scope**.
 Specify which users’ devices should be managed by Microsoft Intune.
 These Windows 10 devices can automatically enroll for management with Microsoft Intune.
-   - **Some** - Select the **Groups** containing the users that you want to be set up by using Windows Autopilot on Hybrid Active Directory joined devices.
+   - **Some** - Select the **Groups** with the users that you want to be set up by using Windows Autopilot on Hybrid Active Directory joined devices.
-   - **All** - Use this if you want all users to be set up using Windows Autopilot on Hybrid Active Directory joined devices.
+   - **All** - Use this option if you want all users to be set up using Windows Autopilot on Hybrid Active Directory joined devices.
       > [!IMPORTANT]
       > If both **MAM user scope** and automatic MDM enrollment (**MDM user scope**) are enabled for a group, only MAM is enabled.
 Only MAM is added for users in that group when they workplace join personal device.
 Devices are not automatically MDM enrolled.
    ![Screenshot of the Azure portal](../media/auto-enroll-scope.png)